SPGC/DoubleProjectArtifact/README.md

 and data is saved in folder `/Data`

-Don't forget, that every time you change the light in the room you have to save images in a new folder, otherwise the marking up algorithm can have a lot of noice.
+Don't forget, that every time you change the light in the room you have to save images in a new folder, otherwise the marking up algorithm can have a lot of noise.

 ### Running the Duckiebot image